tournesol-app/tournesol/docs/architecture-decision-log/adr_template.md

 ## Notes

-Because the decision-making process can be long, it's useful to capture notes and issues that the team discusses during the socialization process.
+It's useful to capture notes and issues that the team discusses during the decision process.